TylerC-Anderson/cert_prep_0_pjpt/Practical Ethical Hacking/0_Labs/Academy pwned.md

 www-data
 ```

-- From there we uploaded [[Linpeas|linpeas]] ran it, and got this useful output out of it:
+- From there we uploaded [[LinPEAS, WinPEAS, & SharPEAS|linpeas]] ran it, and got this useful output out of it:
 ```bash
 ==MYSQL PWD==